 Again, pruning too many roots may affect the stability of the tree.

 Healthy trees will respond to root pruning much better than stressed or sick trees.
 So, before pruning a tree root, perform a health assessment of the tree.

-A healthy tree can divert nutrients and resources wherever it needs.
+A healthy tree can divert nutrients and resources wherever it needs them.

 A sick/stressed tree may not have the extra resources to begin the healing process.
 Thus, pruning the roots of an unhealthy tree may accelerate its decline.
 Pruning roots could even kill the tree.